em0227/em0227/README.md

-## Hi there 👋
+## Welcome to Emily's Github 👋

-I am a full-stack engineer with experience in React.js, Java ☕, Node.js (JavaScript/TypeScript), and I have built side projects using Ruby on Rails and Python 🐍.
+I am a full-stack engineer with working experience in React.js, Java ☕, Node.js (JavaScript/TypeScript), and I have built side projects using Ruby on Rails and Python 🐍.
 I am an AWS Certified Associate Developer and am working towards becoming certified as an AWS Solutions Architect as well.

 My software engineering career keyword is ✨ _migration_ ✨.
 I've transitioned from being a publishing professional to a project manager and then to a software engineer.
-I've helped a fintech company migrate their existing tech stack to a more modern and cost-effective stack, and I am currently working for a car auction company to help them migrate to a better tech stack as well.
+I've helped a fintech company migrate their existing tech stack to a more modern and cost-effective stack, and I am currently working for a car 🏎️ auction company to help them migrate to a better tech stack as well.

 I enjoy learning and exploring new tech trends, especially in the data engineering field.
 I am pursuing an MS degree in Information Systems with a focus on Data at CUNY Baruch to explore the potential career migration to a data engineer 🌱.

+If you're looking to connect with a similar mind or experience, please reach me on [Linkedin](https://www.linkedin.com/in/emilyawu/).

 <!--
 **em0227/em0227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.